Modool/MDOperations/README.md

 ## How To Get Started

-* Download `MDOperationQueue ` and try run example app
+* Download `MDOperations ` and try run example app

 ## Installation